Alekseyyy/SNHU/README.md

 <details>
 <summary>Open Source Society University (OSSU)</summary>

-A significant educational project that I am working on is a (unaccredited, but cheap) set of STEM "majors" from the [Open Source Society University](https://github.com/ossu) - abbreviated to _OSSU_.
+From time to time, I am working on  set of STEM "majors" from the [Open Source Society University](https://github.com/ossu) --- abbreviated to "OSSU."
 This includes all of my other non-accredited coursework that may or may not be in the OSSU curriculum.

 </details>

 <details>
-<summary>Textbook problems</summary>
+<summary>Textbook Problems</summary>

 * [(T) Starting Out with C++: From Control Structures through Objects (ISBN-13: 978-0-13-403732-5)](./sundries/Books/ISBN-13_978-0-13-403732-5)
 * [(L) Bayesian Statistics the Fun Way (ISBN-13: 978-1-59327-956-1)](./sundries/Books/ISBN-13_978-1-59327-956-1)